TikhonJelvis/RL-book/book/chapter0/chapter0.md

 \index{reinforcement learning!deep reinforcement learning}

 We believe the current promise of A.I. is dependent on the success of Deep RL.
-The next decade will be exciting as RL research will likely yield improved algorithms and its pairing with Deep Learning will hopefully enable us to solve fairly complex real-world stochastic control problems.
+The next decade will be exciting as RL research will likely yield improved algorithms, and its pairing with Deep Learning will hopefully enable us to solve fairly complex real-world stochastic control problems.
 \index{value function|)}
 \index{dynamic programming|)}
 \index{planning|)}